Dishwasher Buying Guide

 |Saturday||9:00 am - 5:00 pm|

-Dishwasher interiors are either stainless steel or plastic.
-Stainless steel is more durable, hygienic and stain resistant than plastic.
+- Stainless steel or plastic interior?
+Dishwashers with plastic interiors are more cost-effective, but stainless steel is more durable, hygienic and stain-resistant than plastic.
 They also retain heat better than their plastic counterparts, making them more energy-efficient as well.

 Dishwasher installation is done via a third-party installer.
 Your Trail Representative can help co-ordinate your installation with a Trail-recommended installer.